subirvarma/GeneralCognitics/_posts/TamingRandomness.md

 Figure 3: Continuous Time Random Processes

 Extending this idea further, what if the random quantity evolves continuously in time?
 This then becomes a continuous time Random Process, and an example of this is shown the above figure.
 You can think of these graphs as being created by the Brownian Motion of a pollen particle whose movement is confined to just one dimension, either up or down along the y-axis, or the variation in the stock price for a company over time.
-Note that there are several curves shown in the figure, and each of them represents a possible evolution of the random process when starting from the origin  $t=0$, also called a sample path.
-These sample paths constitutes the different outcomes in time for the Random Process and just as we assign a probability to an individual event, for example getting a Heads whena when tossing a coin, we now assign a probability to the entire sample path as a whole.
+Note that there are several curves shown in the figure, and each of them represents a possible time evolution of the random process when starting from the origin at $t=0$, also called a sample path.
+These sample paths constitute the different outcomes in time for the Random Process and just as we assign a probability to an individual event, for example getting a Heads when tossing a coin, we now assign a probability to the entire sample path as a whole.
+There are two ways to look at these curves:

+- In terms of the time evolution of the random process, as captured in a single sample path, or
+- By fixing the time $t$, and then looking at the values of the random process over the the collection of sample paths.
+This is shown by the two dotted lines in the figure for the case when time has been fixed at $t_1$ and $t_2$.
+In this case, we no longer have a random process, since the time evolution is lost, and instead we end up with a random variable.

 The analysis of a continuous time Random Process is exponentialy harder than the discrete time version since the set of possible outcomes is the space of continuous functions which is very hard to analyze.
 Consequently very little progress had been made in this area by 1900 and part of the reason was that there was no connection made between Probability Theory and the rapidly developing methods in analysis that had resulted in developments such as the Borel Measure and the Lebesgue Integral towards the end of the 19th century.
 The major contribution that the 20th century made to the science of randomness, is precisely this connection.
 It laid the science of Random Processes on a firm mathematical foundation, by connecting it with the rest of mathematical analysis.
 This process started with Bachelier, and was completed two decades later with great Russian mathematician Andrei Kolmogorov's axiomatization of Probability Theory which made it possible to talk about quantities that evolve randomly and continuously in time, which is precisely what a Random Process is.
 This has an interesting echo with Quantum Mechanics that also took about two decades two mature from Planck to Heisenberg and Schrodinger.